highlightxyz/generative-art/README.md

 - Create a .zip of your project files, ensuring that you select the group of files to zip, _not_ the folder itself:
   ![Screenshot of a set of files being zipped, as opposed to a directory being zipped.](./assets/img/zip-screenshot.png)
 - Your .zip should not be larger than 2GB.
-All project assets are stored on Arweave, a decentralized and permanent storage network
+All project assets are stored on Arweave by default, a decentralized and permanent storage network.
 - Go to https://highlight.xyz/tools/ and connect your wallet
 - Click **Create a collection** and choose **Generative series**
 - Upload the .zip file of your code-based generative project and continue with testing